My name is RJ and I will be in charge of ensuring your website is secure and properly maintained.

 - You have to spend thousands of dollars to fix your mistakes.
 FYI, one malware attack causes an average of ~$8,700 impact to a small business.

-- You’ll lose a big money because your customers will no longer feel safe in your site.
+- You’ll lose money because your customers will no longer feel safe in your site.
 And yet, Google will prevent them from visiting your site if they think your website has been hacked or injected with malware.